 - Swap Shop

-Pick up your free UTGSU handbook/dayplanner in your department or in the UTGSU basement lounge (16 Bancroft Ave).
-It contains a wealth of information, including: how YOUR Union operates, how Course Unions and the University operate, details on UTGSU Committees and Caucuses, UTGSU services such as our Health and Dental Insurance and Volleyball Leagues, useful resources and MORE!
-And a free agenda/dayplanner too!
+Pick up your free UTGSU Agenda and Resource Guide in your department or the UTGSU basement lounge (16 Bancroft Ave).
+It contains a wealth of information, including: how YOUR Union operates, how Course Unions and the University operate, details on UTGSU Committees and Caucuses, UTGSU services such as our Health and Dental Insurance and Volleyball Leagues, and contact details for all University of Toronto groups and resources relevant to graduate students.
+And a free agenda too!

 INTERNATIONAL STUDENT IDENTITY CARD (ISIC)*

-As members of the Canadian Federation of Students, all full-time graduate students are entitled to a free International Student Identity Card (ISIC) which may be used to obtain discounts on travel, merchandise, and services throughout the world.
-The ISIC provides members with student discounts on Greyhound Bus, VIA Rail, Porter Air, WestJet, and other travel when booked through Travel Cuts.
+All full-time graduate students are entitled to a free International Student Identity Card (ISIC) which may be used to obtain discounts on travel, merchandise, and services throughout the world.
+The ISIC provides members with student discounts on Greyhound Bus, VIA Rail, Porter Air, and other travel.
+Check out http://isiccanada.ca for more info on ISIC and current discounts.
+Cards are also available online at http://www.isiccanada.ca/cfsfcee.